gluesniffmonkey/datasharing/README.md

-This is a form of Professor Leek's work by the student Paul James Harper for Coursera.
+This is a fork of Professor Leek's work by the student Paul James Harper for Coursera.

 How to share data with a statistician
 ===========